PythonLinks/awesome-risc-v-soft-cores/README.md

 ## 6. Contributing

-To have your soft core listed here you need to first be approved by the Awesome RISC-V list.
-To receive a link to your blog posting about one of these cores, please post an issue, and I will consider it.
-For longer discussions, please visit the [FPGA Discord Server, RISC-V channel](https://discord.gg/pZhvTPHf9V) and mention
+Contributions are welcome.
+What do you want added?
+Please get off of corporate social media, and message me [@PythonLinks](https://mastodon.social/deck/@PythonLinks)on open-source, propaganda and censoreship free Discord.
+For longer discussions, please visit the [FPGA Discord Server, RISC-V channel](https://discord.gg/pZhvTPHf9V) and mention "@Christopher Lozinski".

 ## 7. Financial Disclosure Statement